Monument Valley in Arizona - Best Time and 7 Tips

 The Mittens in black and white

-This is the real tranquil time without traffic jams and dust at the most popular viewpoints.
-Snow can occur from mid-December to the end of February, but it is more a light snowfall that already melts within a day.
+This is a tranquil time without traffic jams and dust at the most popular viewpoints.
+Snow can occur from mid-December to the end of February, but it is a light snowfall that melts within a day.
 Although winter day temps are mild, ranging in December from 6°C/42°F to 9°C/48°F in February, nights are freezing around -4°C/25°F. However, it does not affect the roads much.

 Guided Tours